by Texas Homesteader~

-To fill the treat jars I have many ideas.
-Maybe the popular chex mix mixture.
+To fill the treat jars I had many ideas.
+Maybe the popular chex mix snack.
 Maybe fun-size candy bars or little cookies.
 The world’s your oyster here.

 But since my jar would be decorated as a snowman I really wanted primarily white-colored treats inside.
 So I decided I wanted to fill my snowman treat jar with a sweetened popcorn trail mix of sorts.

 To make an easy Sweetened Popcorn I made an easy syrup by boiling sugar, butter and water for 4 minutes until it was as the soft ball stage.
 Then I poured the syrup on the popped popcorn and mixed everything together to fully coat it to a delightful sweetness.